What Is Gray Baby Syndrome? Causes, Symptoms, And Treatment

 • Expecting mothers and nursing mothers should go for treatment with newer antibiotics instead of chloramphenicol since it may cause birth defects in unborn babies and neonatal toxicity.

-• If required, lower doses of chloramphenicol for a long duration are often prescribed for babies to prevent toxic effects.
+If necessary, lower doses of chloramphenicol may be prescribed for an extended period in babies to prevent toxic effects (1).

 Healthy babies and premature infants are carefully monitored for drug levels in the blood if they are treated with chloramphenicol antibiotics.